View of the Lucca hills from Valgiano with small villages, olive groves and woods

 Multiple souls, a territory to discover

-From the coast of the Versilia where the mountains meet the sea, through the Piana di Lucca crossed by the river and ancient paths, where history has designed the unique landscapes of the cities and hilltop villages up to the Serchio Valley, squeezed between the Apennines and the Apuan Alps and the Garfagnana of the forests and medieval fortresses.
+From the coast of the Versilia where the mountains meet the sea, through the Piana di Lucca of the river and the ancient paths, where history has designed the unique landscapes of the cities and hilltop villages up to the Serchio Valley, squeezed between the Apennines and the Apuan Alps and the Garfagnana of the forests and medieval fortresses.

-Places to experience in every season, whether slow or adventurous, between taste, culture, and nature.
-Each at its own pace, each with an authentic story to tell.
+Places to experience in every season, whether slow or adventurous, full of taste, culture, and nature.

 From the sea to the mountains